MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ### Connection settings

-After registering the Microsoft Search app with Azure DevOps, you can complete the connections settings step.
+After registering the Microsoft Search app with Azure DevOps, you can complete the connection settings step.
 Enter your organization name, App ID, and Client secret.

 ![Connection Application Settings](media/ADO_Connection_settings_2.png)